Israeli Jews: Origins

 Jews have long considered the Land of Israel to be their homeland, even while living in the diaspora.
 According to the Hebrew Bible the connection to the Land of Israel began in the covenant of the pieces when the region, which is called the land of Canaan, was promised to Abraham by God.
 Abraham settled in the region, where his son Isaac and grandson Jacob grew up with their families.
 Later on, Jacob and his sons went to Egypt.
 Decades later their descendants were led out of Egypt by Moses and Aaron, given the Tablets of Stone, returned to the land of Canaan and conquered it under the leadership of Joshua.
-After the period of the judges, in which the Israelites did not have an organized leadership, the Kingdom of Israel was established, which constructed the first temple.
+After the period of the judges, in which the Israelites did not have an organized leadership, the Kingdom of Israel was established, which constructed the First Temple.
 This kingdom was soon split into two—the Kingdom of Judah and the Kingdom of Israel.
 After the destruction of these kingdoms and the destruction of the First Temple, the Israelites were exiled to Babylon.
 After about 70 years parts of the Israelites were permitted to return to the region and soon thereafter they built the Second Temple.
-Later on they established the Hasmonean Kingdom.
+Later they established the Hasmonean Kingdom.
 The region was conquered by the Roman Empire in 63 BCE.
-During the first couple of centuries in the common era during a series of rebellions against the Roman Empire the second temple was destroyed and there was a general expulsion of Jews from their homeland.
+During the first couple of centuries in the common era during a series of rebellions against the Roman Empire the Second Temple was destroyed and there was a general expulsion of Jews from their homeland.

 The area was later conquered by migrant Arabs who invaded the Byzantine Empire and established a Muslim Caliphate in the 7th century during the rise of Islam.
 Throughout the centuries the size of the Jewish population in the land fluctuated.
 Before the birth of modern Zionism in the 1880s, by the early 19th century, more than 10,000 Jews were still living in the area that is today modern Israel.